GeekTrainer/learn-typescript/build-javascript-applications-typescript-learning-path.md

 1. **Get started with TypeScript**

     This module introduces you to the TypeScript language, why it was created, and how you can benefit by using it for JavaScript development.
 You'll also set up a TypeScript development environment to prepare you to complete future exercises.

     - Introduction
     - Overview of TypeScript
     - Exercise: Select a TypeScript editor
     - Exercise: Install the TypeScript compiler
     - Compiling a TypeScript file
     - Exercise: Set up a TypeScript project
     - Knowledge Check
     - Summary

 1. **Title**

+      intro

     - Introduction
     - Topics
     - Knowledge Check
     - Summary

 ## Notes